CodyNicholson/Backend_Development_Notes/howToMakeMarkdownFiles.md

 <br>
 ###Listing items
 <br>
-To list items in an unordered list you can put a minus sign in front each item you want to list
+To list items in an unordered list you can put a minus sign followed by a space in front each item you want to list.
+Each item should have its own individual line, as seen in my example.
 <br><br>
 Syntax example:
 <br>